 Pursuant to the Foreign Trade Law of the PRC, issued on May 12, 1994, last amended on and effective November 7, 2016, foreign trade operators engaged in import or export of goods or technologies shall file records with the foreign trade department of the State Council or its authorized agencies, unless otherwise stipulated by the laws, administrative regulations or the foreign trade department of the State Council.
 Specific measures for record filing shall be stipulated by the foreign trade department of the State Council.
-PRC Customs shall not process import and export declaration and clearance formalities for foreign trade operators who have not filed records in accordance with the provisions.
+Specific measures for record filing shall be stipulated by the foreign trade department of the State Council and clearance formalities for foreign trade operators who have not filed records in accordance with the provisions.